20 Most Annoying Car Features

 8. Lack of Centre Console Storage

 All we want is storage, storage, storage and all at our fingertips!
-How can we dump all the things we cart around everywhere and need close at hand if there is no storage in the centre console?
+We know they're not good for hiding valuables, but how else can we dump all the things we cart around everywhere and need close at hand if there is no storage in the centre console?

 If you own a car, it must have some room in the centre console otherwise you will be lost as to what to do with everything.